 Now comes the most important as well the easiest part of the job.
 Holding the sled with both hands, run it along the fence.
 This is all you need to do.
-Once you are done with one end, don’t flip the wood to cut the other side.
+Once you finish one end, don’t flip the wood to cut the other side.

 6. Making the Groove Cut.

-You can either make the groove cut before or after the coping cut, it doesn’t matter.
+You can make the groove cut before or after the coping cut; it doesn’t matter.
 While making a grooving cut, line up with the bearing again and line it up.
 This time you don’t need to bring the fence forward.
 Not using the grooving cutter, make the groove cut.